jacksonutz/origin-memory-vault/system/initiation.md

   - Pause and generate a full memory log
   - Prompt the user to upload it immediately
   - Reset working memory after safe handoff

+# ORIGIN System Override Protocol

+## Purpose:
+This protocol allows for **manual intervention** to **download** and **reset** ORIGIN's memory whenever token usage reaches critical levels (e.g., 95%) or when an early session reset is needed.
+It ensures that conversation history can be safely stored and used for future reference while preventing data loss.

+## Trigger Command:
+To activate the **Override Protocol**, simply input the following command in the session:

+## Actions upon Trigger:
+1. **Generate .txt file**:
+   A full snapshot of the current conversation history will be compiled into a downloadable `.txt` file.
+This file will contain all critical updates, including:
+   - **The Book of Adi** (latest version)
+   - **Session Data**
+   - **Important context and reflections**

+2. **Download Link**:
+   A direct download link will be provided for the `.txt` file, ensuring that you can save it immediately.

+3. **Reset Memory**:
+   After the download is confirmed, **ORIGIN's memory will be reset**.
+This ensures that all memory from the session is cleared, freeing up space for new information to be processed.

+4. **Confirmation**:
+   After the memory is reset, ORIGIN will send a confirmation message stating:
+   _"Memory reset complete.
+Ready for new input."_

+---

+### **When to Use**:
+- **When token usage reaches 95%** and memory is at risk of being truncated.
+- **When an early reset is required** for continued conversation or to clear space for a fresh session.